nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: No delivery is added.
 Error message indicating that SUPPLIER_INDEX should be a positive number greater than 0 and smaller than total number of suppliers shown in the status message.

 3. Adding a delivery with invalid units for QUANTITY
-   1. Prerequisites: List all suppliers using the `list -s` command.
-Ensure there is at least 1 supplier.
+   1. Prerequisites: Ensure there is at least 1 supplier by listing all suppliers using the `list -s` command.

    1. Test case: `add -d on/18-01-2023 15:00 s/1 pro/bread q/500 pounds c/105.50`<br>
       Expected: No delivery is added.
 Error message indicating that QUANTITY should be a positive number followed by a space and valid unit shown in the status message.

 4. Adding a delivery with invalid parameter values
-    1. Prerequisites: List all suppliers using the `list -s` command.
-Ensure there is at least 1 supplier.
+    1. Prerequisites: Ensure there is at least 1 supplier by listing all suppliers using the `list -s` command.

     1. Test case: `add -d on/18-01-2023 15:00 s/1 pro/###@@ q/500 pounds c/105.50`<br>
        Expected: No delivery is added.
 Error message indicating that PRODUCT should be alphanumeric shown in the status message.